• Skip to primary navigation

 Q: How long does it take to get the results?

-A: Approximately three months, which is quite frustrating, frankly.
+A: Two to three months, which is quite frustrating.

 This is all the more reason why you should prepare carefully: if you take the exam in April, you won’t know if you passed it until July.
 If you didn’t, you wouldn’t be able to enrol again before autumn, getting results again at the end of the year…

-It’s better to spend a few more bucks and hours to prepare as good as you possibly can, rather than spending more bucks and hours to take the exam a second or third time.
+It’s better to spend a few more pounds and hours to prepare as good as you possibly can, rather than spending more money and hours to take the exam a second or third time.

 Conclusions